 * Strung Sequins

-* Scissors (I thought I could use one pieces, turned out I was wrong)
+* Scissors (I thought I could use one piece, turned out I was wrong)

 FIRST STEP: Trace out your word